Swastika: New religious movements

-Besides its use as a religious symbol in Hinduism, Buddhism and Jainism, which can be traced back to pre-modern traditions, the swastika was also incorporated into a large number of new religious movements which were established in the West in the modern period.
+Besides its use as a religious symbol in Hinduism, Buddhism, and Jainism, which can be traced back to pre-modern traditions, the swastika was also incorporated into a large number of new religious movements which were established in the West in the modern period.

 In the 1880s, the U.S.-origined Theosophical Society adopted a swastika as part of its seal, along with an Om, a hexagram or star of David, an Ankh, and an Ouroboros.
 Unlike the much more recent Raëlian movement, the Theosophical Society symbol has been free from controversy, and the seal is still used.
 The current seal also includes the text "There is no religion higher than truth."

-The Raëlian Movement, whose adherents believe extraterrestrials created all life on earth, use a symbol that is often the source of considerable controversy: an interlaced star of David and a swastika.
-The Raëlians say the Star of David represents infinity in space whereas the swastika represents infinity in time – no beginning and no end in time, and everything being cyclic.
+The Raëlian Movement, whose adherents believe extraterrestrials created all life on earth, uses a symbol that is often the source of considerable controversy: an interlaced star of David and a swastika.
+The Raëlians say the Star of David represents infinity in space, whereas the swastika represents infinity in time – no beginning and no end in time, and everything being cyclic.
 In 1991, the symbol was changed to remove the swastika, out of respect to the victims of the Holocaust, but as of 2007 it has been restored to its original form.

 The swastika is a holy symbol in neopagan Germanic Heathenry, along with the hammer of Thor and runes.
 This tradition – which is found in Scandinavia, Germany, and elsewhere – considers the swastika to be derived from a Norse symbol for the sun.
 Their use of the symbol has led people to accuse them of being a neo-Nazi group.